 Set up 3PL contacts in Sage

-In Sage, click Customers then New Customer.
+In Sage, click Customers, then click New Customer.